-Basics of patent drafting:
+Basics of patent drafting

 A good patent draft should have the following fundamental information- background of the invention, specifications, patent claims, drawings, images, sketches and abstract of the patent.
 Patent drafting is majorly divided into – Provisional specification drafting and Complete specification drafting.
 Guidelines to draft the patent application and specification are laid down in the Indian Patent Act.

+A Provisional Patent Specification is a preliminary application before filing for the final patent.
+It elucidates the invention in a comprehensive manner but not completely.
+It is not mandatory but usually filed before the Application for complete specification.
 The specification of the patent is published in the public domain once it is applied for a patent grant.
 Thus, it is pertinent to be cautious while drafting the claims and details without any ambiguity, including the language and structure constructed in the specification.

-Elements for Provisional Specification:
+Elements for Provisional Specification

-Title of the proposed Invention.
+- Title of the proposed Invention.

-Preamble, Description, and Field of the proposed invention.
+- Preamble, Description, and Field of the proposed invention.

-Object and Scope of the proposed invention.
+- Object and Scope of the proposed invention.

-Benefits of Provisional Specification:
+Benefits of Provisional Specification

 The provisional specification describes the invention explicitly but not with complete details.
 It shall be followed by the complete specification within one year from the date of filing of a provisional patent.
 Filing of provisional specifications for an invention is not mandatory under the patent act, but it has more benefits as follows.

-Priority date for the Applicant.
+- Priority date for the Applicant.

 - Economical and more lucid as compared to Complete Specification.

-Supplementary time for research.
+- Supplementary time for research.

-To acquire a ‘Patent Pending’ tag.
+- To acquire a ‘Patent Pending’ tag.

 - Scope of abandoning the Patent if found to be inefficacious.

 - Secrecy and protection from third parties.

 The complete specification is a techno-legal document detailed with requisite information of functional, structural and technical aspects of the invention applied for protection.
 The Complete patent application which will be published and examined by the Indian Patent Office.
 The claims of patent specification are crucial and shall be filed in prescribed format to qualify for patent grant.